SunsetFi/suntime-js/README.md

 ## Quick Usage (native JS interop)

-**Warning**: Using StaticJs this way is vulnurable to deadlocks when given looping code, and can introduce security complications where VM code can be unexpectedly invoked through interacting with the resulting values (eg: property getters and setters).

-StaticJs provides quick functions for evaluating simple code: `evaluateExpressionSync`, `evaluateScriptSync`, and `evaluateModule`.
-These functions take strings as their first argument, and return a promise to the [coerced native value](docs/03-type-coersion.md).
+StaticJs provides quick functions for evaluating simple code: `evaluateExpressionSync` and `evaluateScriptSync`.
+These functions take strings as their first argument, and return a [coerced native value](docs/03-type-coersion.md).

 Note that these functions will drain all microtasks enqueued during their evaluation before returning.
-This means that any promise resolutions in the scripts will run to completion.
+This means that any promise resolutions in the scripts will also be ran to completion.

 ```ts
 import { evaluateExpressionSync } from "@suntime-js/core";